 Depending on the situation you may need to assess the area and the sick or injured person before attempting to put them into the recovery position.
 Read more about how to assess the environment and the person.

 What is the recovery position?

-The recovery position is a way to place a person on their side with their bent limbs supporting their body.
-It is also known as the semi-prone or stable side position.
+The recovery position is a way to place a person on their side in a way that supports their body if they are unconscious.

 |If you think a person may have a spinal injury, don't try to move them until the emergency services have assessed them.|